nie-ine/Ontologies/README.md

 A series of [basic modeling patterns](https://github.com/nie-ine/Ontologies/wiki/2.-Basic-modeling-patterns) are also published on the wiki.

 # Graphics
-Note: the graphics have to be updated to the current status of the ontologies.
-These are created with [EasyRDF ](http://www.easyrdf.org/converter) in SVG format, except 'event' and 'text', which are as try-out created with https://app.gra.fo/.
+Note: the graphics are being updated to the current status of the ontologies, and in this process the ones created with [EasyRDF ](http://www.easyrdf.org/converter) (class ovals), will be replaced by graphics created with https://app.gra.fo/ (class circles).
-They contain reduced representations of class and property declarations from external and NIE-ontologies and are meant to show dependencies between ontologies.
+They contain reduced representations of class and property declarations from external and NIE-ontologies and are meant to show dependencies between domain ontologies.
-RDF/S and OWL classes and properties, and xsd datatypes are represented by brown ellipses and arrows resp., except subclass and subproperty properties, which are represented by green arrows.
+Old: RDF/S and OWL classes and properties, and xsd datatypes are represented by brown ellipses and arrows resp., except subclass and subproperty properties, which are represented by green arrows.
 External ontology classes and properties are represented by purple ellipses and arrows resp.
 NIE classes and properties are represented by blue ellipses and arrows resp.
+New: ontologies have an own color.
+External elements are/will be in light green.
+The subclass property is represented by a dotted arrow.

 Besides these graphics there are tree structures created with [Protégé](https://protege.stanford.edu/) to give a subsumption-based overview of 1 or more ontologies.